ZenMerlin11/fcc-weather-app/README.md

 ## Getting Started ##

 This project was built using typescript and webpack.
+The dev and build scripts below require bash.
+If your environment does not support bash shell scripts, you will need to modify these to suit your needs.

-It can be viewed from the link above or it can be run locally as follows.
+A live example of the project can be viewed on codepen from the link above or it can be run locally as follows.
 First, install Node and NPM.
 Clone the repo and then in the root project folder run:

     npm install